|12252037||Faculty of Engineering, Built Environment and Information Technology|

-The Head of Department may, at own discretion, allow for any other module that is deemed appropriate for an individual student’s circumstances, to be taken elsewhere as elective in lieu of the abovementioned elective modules.
+The relevant head of department may, at own discretion, allow for any other module that is deemed appropriate for an individual student’s circumstances, to be taken elsewhere as elective in lieu of the abovementioned elective modules.

 A minimum of 40% is required in the examination, with a minimum final mark of 50% to pass.